dolthub/docs/content/introduction/installation/docker.md

 # Docker

-You can get Dolt Docker container from building your own Docker Image or using our [official Docker images](https://hub.docker.com/u/dolthub).
+You can get a Dolt Docker container by building your own Docker image or using our [official Docker images on Docker Hub](https://hub.docker.com/u/dolthub).
-Both the images supports `linux/amd64` and `linux/arm64` platforms.
+Both images support `linux/amd64` and `linux/arm64` platforms.

 ## Quickstart